• Skip to content

 When I first heard about the Fertility Awareness Method, I was slightly skeptical, but extremely intrigued.
 This method doesn’t involve the use of any drugs, hormones, or implanted devices, but instead utilizes knowledge of the female reproductive cycles to predict days a woman will be fertile, as well as days that she isn’t.

-With a typical menstrual cycle lasting 28 days (count Day 1 as the first day of the menstrual period), most women ovulate somewhere in the middle of this cycle.
+With a typical menstrual cycle lasting 28 days (count day 1 as the first day of the menstrual period), most women ovulate somewhere in the middle of this cycle.
 But not every woman has a 28-day cycle, and not every woman with a 28-day cycle ovulates right in the middle of her cycle.
 Additionally, many women may ovulate at different times each month depending on lifestyle factors.

-Fertilization can occur five days before ovulation, or on the day of ovulation.
+Fertilization can occur five days before ovulation or on the day of ovulation.
 Therefore, a woman will typically be infertile near the beginning and end of her menstrual cycle, and fertile for six days somewhere in the middle, around ovulation.

 We can determine ovulation by noting cervical position, changes in cervical fluids, and the thermal shift in basal temperatures.
 Temperatures go up by 0.4-0.6 degrees Fahrenheit after ovulation, and this thermal shift can be measured by using a very sensitive basal thermometer right after waking up.
 The temperatures, along with the other fertility signs, are recorded in a daily fertility chart that will help a woman analyze where she is in her fertility cycle.

 As a bonus, measuring your basal temperatures can help with measuring progress in your Hashimoto’s treatment.
 Your preovulatory temperature (usually the first 10-15 days of your cycle) is key to determining how well your thyroid and adrenals are performing.
 A preovulatory temperature is normally between 97.0-97.7 degrees Fahrenheit.
 Temps that are consistently lower than 97.3 degrees F may signal an underactive thyroid, while temps that are consistently above 97.7 degrees F may signal an overactive thyroid.
+Also, temperatures that are low but inconsistent may signal adrenal insufficiency.

 I highly recommend the book Taking Charge of Your Fertility, as it provides an amazingly descriptive and thorough overview of the Fertility Awareness Method for pregnancy prevention and achievement.
 After reading this book cover to cover, I purchased a copy for all of my girlfriends!